AlyYehiaZak/Online-Marketplace-DS-QT/README.md

 # Online-Marketplace
 A c++ QT project with GUI and file handling.
-Project is about an online marketplace which sellers can list items and buyers can purchase items.
+Project is about an online marketplace which the user can register/login as a buyer or a seller.